kylet719/calorie-tracker/README.md

 - As a user, I want to be able to see my highest calorie day, either for all days or a range
 - As a user, I want to be able to save my DietLog to a file
 - As a user, I want to be able to load my DietLog from a file

+## Installation

+Download project repository and run the Main Class.